ccm-bioinfo/cambda2023/Variable_Selection/readme.md

-# Variance reduction
+# Variable selection
-Our goal is to reduce zeros in Zero inflated data and evaluate if this modeling impacts in the forensic challenge of city prediction.
+Our goal is to select OTUs considering the possible zero inflated data and evaluate if this modeling impacts in the forensic challenge of city prediction.

-First we are subseting the total OTU table into the following tables.
+First we are subsetting the complete OTU table into the following tables:

 - Archaea and Bacteria Phylum
 - Archaea and Bacteria Class